Hammerspoon/hammerspoon.github.io/index.md

 More extensions will always be a huge benefit to Hammerspoon.
 They can either be pure Lua scripts that offer useful helper functions, or you can write Objective-C extensions to expose new areas of system functionality to users.
 For more information, see [the contribution guidelines on GitHub](https://github.com/Hammerspoon/hammerspoon/blob/master/CONTRIBUTING.md).

+Bugs found on http://www.hammerspoon.org/ can be reported on [GitHub](https://github.com/Hammerspoon/hammerspoon.github.io)

 ## Where can I get help?

 You can usually get a quick answer in #hammerspoon on Freenode.